 If there is no table service then there is generally a tipping jar available.
-In places like Starbuck you may find that they don’t get many tips, you will find independents get a few more tips or places that regular go there and build a repour with the person serving them.
+In places like Starbucks you may find that they don’t get many tips, you will find independents get a few more tips or places that regulars go and build a rapport with the person serving them.

 Paying with Cash or Card?

 In London you will get a mix of payment options, some will be cash or card only and some will accept both as a payment.
 Normally you will find a sign somewhere stating if it is cash or card only.